- TAX INFO

 See the last page of these instructions.

 Private delivery services.
 You can use only the following IRS-designated private delivery services to meet the "timely mailing as timely filing/paying" rule for tax returns and payments.
-These private delivery services include only the following.

 - DHL Express (DHL): DHL Same Day Service.

 - Federal Express (FedEx): FedEx Priority Overnight, FedEx Standard Overnight, FedEx 2Day, FedEx International Priority, and FedEx International First.

 - United Parcel Service (UPS): UPS Next Day Air, UPS Next Day Air Saver, UPS 2nd Day Air, UPS 2nd Day Air A.M., UPS Worldwide Express Plus, and UPS Worldwide Express.